get to know me

 • Teaching Fellow for Graduate Courses: Neuropsychological Assessment, Personality Assessment, Cognitive Assessment, University of North Texas

-• Teaching Fellow for Undergraduate Psychology of Women course, University of North Texas
+• Teaching Fellow for Undergraduate Psychology of Women courses, University of North Texas

 Selected Military Experience